momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 We even got a new piece of information!
 I hadn't been forced to think about the return type previously, but with this docstring, I realized `foo` is expected to be an int, and added a bit of code to enforce that.

 ### Side effects and invariants
 Generally speaking there aren't good ways of enumerating or statically checking the execution of side effects, which is a reason to avoid them when possible.
 A common example would be updating an instance variable on a class, in which case the side effect would be hopefully obvious from the method name and specified in the dostring.
-At a minimum, side ffects should obey any invariants.
+At a minimum, side effects should obey any invariants.

 This tiny code snippet doesn't have an obvious invariant, and I theorize this is because it *is* side-effect free.
 Conceivably, another function in the module would mutate the dictionary and write it, and our invariant would be that `filename` would preserve a JSON encoded dictionary, maybe even of a certain schema.
 The other classic example is a bank account: a transaction can succeed or fail, due to caller error (inputting an invalid currency) or callee error (account database isn't available), but the accounts should never go negative.